Potpourri: an unusual or interesting mixture of things.

 In this brief LAT decision, the respondent was ordered to produce the insurance adjuster’s log notes from the date of the applicant’s car accident to the date of the within order.
 Vice Chair Ian Maedel held that the relevance of adjuster’s notes must be broadly construed and litigation privilege is not an absolute bar to the provision of same past the date of the application.
 The log notes “reflect the ongoing adjustment of the applicant’s claim for benefits and the decisions made by the adjuster throughout this process.”
 The documents were relevant and, with privileged portions redacted, had to be produced in their entirety.

-Vice Chair Maedal also drew a comparison between adjuster log notes and clinical notes and records.
-Neither are redacted for relevance only, and parsing out specific portions of log notes would be inconsistent with the consumer protection nature of the Schedule and applicant’s right to obtain the record of adjustment.
+Vice-Chair Maedal also drew a comparison between adjuster log notes and clinical notes and records.
+Neither are redacted for relevance only and parsing out specific portions of log notes would be inconsistent with the consumer protection nature of the Schedule and the applicant’s right to obtain the record of adjustment.

 Kardaras v Sun Life Assurance Company of Canada

 The plaintiff, Ms. Kardaras, was diagnosed with major depressive disorder with anxious features, leading her to take a medical leave from work beginning in September 2014.
 She received benefits from her short and long-term disability insurer, Sun Life Assurance Company of Canada (“Sun Life”) until she gradually tried to return to work in December 2015.

 She had returned to working four days per week when her psychiatrist advised that her depressive disorder had worsened and she should only work three days a week.
 Sun Life terminated Ms. Kadaras’ benefits on January 25, 2016, the date she had been scheduled to return to work full-time.
 Ms. Kadaras initiated this action seeking a declaration that she was entitled to long-term disability benefits past the point that Sun Life terminated them.